 “There is no way to manage household waste.
 Our houses are stuck together on small plots, I have no choice but to throw them into the Kawa River which overlooks the lake“, justifies a resident of the lake, Mathilde Binja, a housewife.

-It is extremely difficult to clean die thousands of plastic bottles and other debris which are attracted zu the Ruzizi dam at the end of the lake, which stretches over 90 km on the border between the DRC and Rwanda.
+It is extremely difficult to clean the thousands of plastic bottles and other debris which are attracted to the Ruzizi dam at the end of the lake, which stretches over 90 km on the border between the DRC and Rwanda.

 “All the waste we throw into the lake or the river ends up here, regardless of where it was thrown.
 Even in Goma, the waste dumped there is only a matter of time.
 As the lake flows towards the Ruzizi River, little by little, the waste comes and in the end, it will end up here,” notes Liévin Chizungu.